 Auden is the brain across the entire product.
 The user-facing surfaces are:

-• The Chrome extension on X. The most common surface.
-Type a topic or paste a rough thought, and Auden drafts content in your voice (tweets, threads, replies, alternate hooks).
+- The Chrome extension on X. The most common surface.
+Type a topic or paste a rough thought, and Auden drafts content in your style (tweets, threads, replies, alternate hooks).

 Across every surface, the principle is the same.
 Auden surfaces drafts, scores them against your profile, and leaves the final decision to you.
 Suggests.
 Doesn't post.
 Doesn't override.